Why Does My Water Smell? 6 Common Smells & Their Causes

 What you should do

-3. My Water Smells Like Rotten Eggs
+2. My Water Smells Like Rotten Eggs

 What you should do

-If the smell is only coming from warm water out of the faucet, it’s most likely your water heater.
+If the smell is only coming from warm or hot water out of the faucet, it’s most likely your water heater.
 If this is the case, contact a water system professional to replace your magnesium anode.
 This attachment is connected to a plug on top.
 Replacing the original anode rod may cut the production of hydrogen sulfide gas at the source.
 However, the rod’s removal will most likely decrease the life expectancy of your water heater.

 - Distribution System

-4. My Water Smells Like Metal
+4. My Water Tastes Like Metal

 What you should do